Mother’s Support Group: Mothercraft Circle

 ABOUT THIS GROUP

 A safe space designed for those in the early postpartum period covering topics such as infant feeding, family dynamics, postpartum depression and realistic expectations of your early transition into parenthood.
-Early postpartum is a challenging phase and has become increasingly so in this especially isolating time due to COVID-19.
+Early postpartum is a challenging phase and has become increasingly so in this crazy world.
 Come ask questions, get resources and create new friendships while getting some guidance on your journey into parenthood.
-Spanish and English groups are available.

 WHO IS ELIGIBLE TO PARTICIPATE

 Any mother with a child under 1 year of age.
-This group will focus on the early stages of postpartum (first 4 months) but is open to anyone who would like to join, including pregnant women and persons.
+This group will focus on the early stages of postpartum (first 3 months) but is open to anyone who would like to join, including pregnant women.

 TIME OF MEETING